 Note that Figure 2's red dots represent Vanguard vintages, while the other scattered dots represent the rest of the TDF peer group.
 While the performance of other TDFs varies from above average to below average along the time axis, the performance of Vanguard Target Retirement Funds remains in the upper echelon.

 Three vintages in our Target Retirement Fund suite—the Target Retirement Income, 2025, and 2050 funds—represent a useful cross-section to examine, as they show key points along the glide path.
-Each fund has a track record of 15 years or longer.
-Each fund ranked in the top quartile of its performance rankings against its Morningstar peer group for 10-year rolling periods from near their inception to the end of 2021.
+Each fund has a track record of 15 years or longer, and each fund ranked in the top quartile of its average performance rankings against its Morningstar peer group for 10-year rolling periods from near their inception to the end of 2022.
 Averaging out their rankings over those rolling periods, each fund outperformed its peer-group average 100% of the time.1

 Short-term consistency, long-term outperformance